Khaleedthefirst: 2025: "Character", "Șadé" and The Upcoming Project

-On April 20, 2025, Character Peaked at No.16 on the Apple Music Alternative chart in Liberia.
+On April 20, 2025, "Character" peaked at No.16 on the Apple Music Alternative chart in Liberia.
 The single, released on March 14, 2025, marked another milestone in his career and highlighted his growing presence in the West African music scene.

-On April 26, 2025, Character secured the No. 111 position on the Top 200 Benin Republic Apple Music Alternative Chart, garnering notable recognition in West Africa.
+On April 26, 2025, "Character" secured the No. 111 position on the Top 200 Benin Republic Apple Music Alternative Chart, garnering notable recognition in West Africa.
 Just one day later, on April 27, 2025, the track jumped to No. 44, reflecting its increasing popularity and the rising impact of The first on the region's Alternative music landscape.

-On August 22, 2025 - His 24th birthday The First released a New single titled "SADÉ", a name of Yoruba origin meaning "honor confers a crown" or "wealth bestows a crown."
-The title is a shortened form of the traditional Yoruba name Folásadé, often given to daughters and rich in cultural significance.
+On August 22, 2025 - His 24th birthday The First released a new single titled "Șadé", a name of Yoruba origin meaning "honor confers a crown" or "wealth bestows a crown".
+The title is a shortened form of the traditional Yoruba name FoláȘadé, often given to daughters and rich in cultural significance.

 Stylized with the Ș (S-comma), the title is pronounced (sha-DAY), using Romanian orthography to emphasize the "sh" sound phonetically.

-In an interview with Purp Kulture, The First provided an intimate look into the creative and emotional process behind his song “șadé.”
+In an interview with Purp Kulture, The First' provided an intimate look into the creative and emotional process behind his song "Șadé".
 He described the track as having a smooth and melodic surface, while revealing that it is deeply rooted in memory and personal emotion.

 The first shared that the song draws from his morning ritual of waking up and listening to his own music—a practice that helps him stay grounded and connected to his past.
 Through this ritual, he channels his experiences with love and loss, using the song as a medium to express vulnerability and invite listeners into his world.

-The lyrics of “șadé” reflect on a past relationship, with “șadé” functioning not just as a name but as a symbol of heartbreak.
+The lyrics of "Șadé" reflect on a past relationship, with "Șadé" functioning not just as a name but as a symbol of heartbreak.
 The First painted a vivid picture of his ex-partner and the lasting impact she had on him, explaining how music became his safe space to process the emotions left behind.

-A standout feature of the track, as discussed in the interview, is the sample from Omah Lay’s “soso”, specifically the phrase “soso take my pain.”
+A standout feature of the track, as discussed in the interview, is the sample from Omah Lay's "soso", specifically the phrase "soso take my pain."
 The First highlighted this choice as a meaningful connection to the broader narrative of heartbreak in Afrobeats, while also lending the song a relatable and universal feel.

-Through the interview, The first positioned “șadé” as more than just a breakup song—it is a candid confrontation with personal scars and a translation of pain into melody.
-He emphasized the song’s role as an honest and heartfelt expression, showing his willingness to let down his guard and share his truth with fans.
+Through the interview, The first positioned "Șadé" as more than just a breakup song—it is a candid confrontation with personal scars and a translation of pain into melody.
+He emphasized the song's role as an honest and heartfelt expression, showing his willingness to let down his guard and share his truth with fans.

+On September 6, 2025, "Șadé" secured the No. 25 position on the Shazam Global Top 50 chart in Beijing, China, marking a significant milestone in its international reach and reflecting its growing resonance with listeners beyond Africa.